BLOG

 The challenge is not confined to tech.
 Ireland's construction sector needs 50,000 additional workers by 2030 to deliver 300,000 homes under the Government's Housing for All plan.
 The HSE is operating with approximately 7,500 vacancies in nursing, midwifery, and allied health professions.
 And Ireland's position as the world's second-largest pharmaceutical exporter means life sciences skills shortages carry global supply chain consequences.
 Whether you are asking what skills are in demand in Ireland in the technology sector, healthcare, or construction, the answer is the same: urgency is everywhere.

 This guide ranks the 10 most in-demand skills in Ireland for 2025 and 2026, using a weighted methodology that prioritises local government data, Irish industry body reports, and employer surveys.
 For each skill, you will find the policy evidence behind the demand, the industries driving it, and practical paths to closing the gap.
-If you want to understand the common skills gap examples shaping Irish workforce planning, this is where to start.

 Sources Behind This Research